If it's safe for you, learn

 Either of these products will make your chimney crown waterproof.

 Flashing Repair or Replacement

-that seals your roofing material to your chimney, or to skylights or dormers.
-It's often the location of
+metal that seals your roofing material to your chimney, or to skylights or dormers.
+It's often the

-into your home, but not into your fireplace, it's a good bet that the flashing around the chimney needs
+leaking into your home, but not into your fireplace, it's a good bet that the flashing around the

 Maintenance of Brick Work